Full disclosure: This post contains affiliate links. ?

 When you are genuinely practising with human beings, then when you go home afterwards you will study way more efficiently because of the context of use.

-Moses and I share a lot of language learning philosophies, and I interviewed him as part of the Fluent in 3 Months PREMIUM package, which appropriately describes his language learning method too.
-You can hear a sample of that interview about his language learning approach in general here.
+Moses and I share a lot of language learning philosophies, and I interviewed him as part of the Fluent in 3 Months Premium package, which appropriately describes his language learning method too.
+You can also hear a sample of that interview here.

 He has dabbled in several dozens of languages, and in the video above you can hear him go into Mandarin, Cantonese, Vietnamese, Cambodian, Tamil, Hindi, French, Spanish, Fulani and Wolof, which is a sampling from European, African and Asian languages.
 You can also hear me speak too in some Mandarin, Spanish and French.